A Randomized Approach for Tight Privacy Accounting: Introduction

 This paper gives a positive answer to it.
-Our contributions are summarized as follows.
+Our contributions are summarized as follows:

-\textbf{Estimate-Verify-Release (EVR): a DP paradigm that converts privacy parameter estimate into a formal guarantee.} We develop a new DP paradigm called \emph{Estimate-Verify-Release} which augments a mechanism with a formal privacy guarantee based on its privacy parameter estimates.
-The basic idea of EVR is to verify whether the mechanism satisfies the estimated DP guarantee, and release the mechanism's output based on the verification result.
+\textbf{Estimate-Verify-Release (EVR): a DP paradigm that converts privacy parameter estimate into a formal guarantee.} We develop a new DP paradigm called \emph{Estimate-Verify-Release}, which augments a mechanism with a formal privacy guarantee based on its privacy parameter estimates.
+The basic idea of EVR is to first verify whether the mechanism satisfies the estimated DP guarantee, and release the mechanism's output if the verification is passed.
 The core component of the EVR paradigm is \textbf{privacy verification}.
 A DP verifier can be randomized and imperfect, suffering from both false positives (accept an underestimation) and false negatives (reject an overestimation).
 We show that EVR's privacy guarantee can be achieved when privacy verification has a low false negative rate.

-\textbf{A Monte Carlo-based DP Verifier.} We then develop a privacy verification approach for the EVR paradigm based on Monte Carlo (MC) technique.
-We further improve this paradigm by constructing an advanced verifier using Importance Sampling, which significantly reduces the sample complexity required to achieve a low false positive rate (hence making EVR more efficient).
-Additionally, we present techniques to ensure that MC-based verifier also achieves a low false negative rate, making the EVR and the original mechanism indistinguishable (having similar utility) when the privacy parameter estimates are accurate.
+\textbf{A Monte Carlo-based DP Verifier.} For an important and widely used class of DP algorithms including Subsampled Gaussian mechanism (the building block for DP-SGD), we develop a Monte Carlo (MC) based DP verifier for the EVR paradigm.
+We present various techniques that ensure the DP verifier has both a low false positive rate (for privacy guarantee) and a low false negative rate (for utility guarantee, i.e., making the EVR and the original mechanism as similar as possible).

-\textbf{A Monte Carlo-based DP Accountant.} We further propose a new MC-based approach for DP accounting, which we call the \emph{Monte Carlo (MC) accountant}.
+\textbf{A Monte Carlo-based DP Accountant.} We further propose a new MC-based approach for DP accounting, which we call the \emph{MC accountant}.
 It utilizes similar MC techniques as in privacy verification.
-We show that the MC accountant achieves several advantages over existing FFT and CLT-based methods.
-In particular, we demonstrate that MC accountant is particularly efficient for \emph{online privacy accounting}, a more realistic scenario for privacy practitioners where one wants to be able to update the estimate on the privacy loss whenever executing a new mechanism.
+We show that the MC accountant achieves several advantages over existing privacy accounting methods.
+In particular, we demonstrate that MC accountant is efficient for \emph{online privacy accounting}, a realistic scenario for privacy practitioners where one wants to update the estimate on privacy guarantee whenever executing a new mechanism.

-Figure \ref{fig:evr} gives an overview of the proposed EVR paradigm as well as this paper's contribution.
+Figure \ref{fig:evr} gives an overview of the proposed EVR paradigm as well as this paper's contributions.